-Computational complexity of finding Pareto efficient outcomes for green lot-sizing models
+Computational complexity of finding Pareto efficient outcomes for bi-objective lot-sizing models

 W. van den Heuvel, H.E.
 Romeijn, D. Romero Morales

-Nowadays companies try to reduce their carbon footprint, not only to comply with targets, but also as a demonstration of corporate social responsibility.
-Bearing in mind this environmental awareness, the choice of a production plan can be modeled as a Bi-Objective Economic Lot-Sizing problem, in which we aim to minimize the total lot-sizing costs including production and inventory holding costs, as well as minimizing the maximum production and inventory emissions across blocks of given length.
-In this paper, we identify non-trivial problem classes for which this problem is polynomially solvable.
-On the other hand, if we relax any of the parameter assumptions, we show that (except for one case) finding a single Pareto efficient outcome is an NP-hard task in general.
-That means that our complexity results are (almost) tight.
-Finally, we shed some light on the computational complexity of the task of describing the Pareto frontier.
+In this paper we study a Bi-Objective Economic Lot-Sizing problem with applications, among others, in green logistics.
+The first objective aims to minimize the total lot-sizing costs including production and inventory holding costs, while the second one minimizes the maximum production and inventory block emissions.
+We derive (almost) tight complexity results for the Pareto efficient outcome problem under non-speculative lot-sizing costs.
+First, we identify non-trivial problem classes for which this problem is polynomially solvable.
+Second, if we relax any of the parameter assumptions, we show that (except for one case) finding a single Pareto efficient outcome is an NP-hard task in general.
+Finally, we shed some light on the task of describing the Pareto frontier.

-Keywords: carbon emissions, lot-sizing, bi-objective, Pareto efficient outcomes, complexity analysis
+Keywords: lot-sizing, bi-objective, carbon emissions, balanced plan, Pareto efficient outcomes, complexity analysis

 go to main page